Bias

 There are many additional sources of bias, which require more background or context knowledge than just observing the data or the model:

-• 'Tainted' examples: the target variable is reflective of past bias, e.g. a model predicting who might make a good hire using data on who was hired in the past not on who was the objectively best candidate for the role
+• e.g. a model predicting who might make a good hire using data on who was hired in the past not on who was the objectively best candidate for the role

-• Skewed sample - the dataset is not representative of the population for which the model will be used
+• Skewed sample: the dataset is not representative of the population for which the model will be used

 Production vs. pre-production